 The Capital Wine School was founded in 2008 by Master in Wine Jay Youmans.
 Jay seeks to offer the highest quality wine education and tasting instruction available in the Washington, DC area.
 Their classes and events are fun and unpretentious but offer the depth of knowledge and insight sought by those wanting to learn more about wine.
 All their courses place particular emphasis on tasting skills and the essential knowledge required for understanding wine.

 The school offers a range of courses ranging from beginner to expert.
-They also offer individual sessions focused on a single topic, such as Introduction to Wine Basics or Brunello di Montalcino.
-The single-topic classes are particularly appealing to those whose schedules prevent their from taking a semester course.
-Capital Wine School (CWS) is primarily an affiliate school for Wine & Spirits Education Trust and the Wine Scholar Guild.
+They also provide individual sessions focused on a single topic, such as Introduction to Wine Basics or Brunello di Montalcino.
+The single-topic classes appeal to those whose schedules prevent them from taking a semester course.
+Capital Wine School (CWS) is primarily an affiliate school for the Wine & Spirits Education Trust and the Wine Scholar Guild.

-The school has expanded to Leesburg, VA in partnership with Lost Creek Winery, as well as playing host to the VA Governor’s Cup wine competition.
+The school has expanded to Leesburg, VA, in partnership with Lost Creek Winery and played host to the V.A.
+Governor’s Cup wine competition.

 Jay Youmans has been tasting wine professionally for nearly 30 years.
-Along with the CWS, he is the owner of Rock Creek Wine Merchants, a sales and marketing consultancy he founded in 2016.
+Along with the CWS, he owns Rock Creek Wine Merchants, a sales and marketing consultancy he founded in 2016.
 He also is employed by Bogle Vineyards as their Mid-Atlantic representative.

 The Governor’s Cup began in 1982 to identify the top wineries in Virginia.
-It was rather informal, with judges tasting wine during a wine festival.
+It was relatively informal, with judges tasting wine during a wine festival.
 In time, the program earned support from Virginia Wineries Association in partnership with the Virginia Vineyards Association and the Virginia Wine Board.
-By the early nineties, the program was fully modernized.
-Since then, the Governor’s Cup earned a reputation as the top winery competition in the US.
-Capital Wine School’s Jay Youmans has been running the Governor’s Cup since 2012.
+By the early nineties, the program was thoroughly modernized.
+Since then, the Governor’s Cup has earned a reputation as the top winery competition in the U.S. Capital Wine School’s Jay Youmans has been running the Governor’s Cup since 2012.